jesseemana/jesseemana/README.md

 Fullstack Developer
 -------------------

-I'm a fullstack developer keen on learning new things, open to feedback and growing as a developer.
+I'm a fullstack developer keen on learning new things, open to feedback and focusd on growing as a developer.

-* 🌍  I'm based in Blantyre
 * ✉️  You can contact me at [jesseemana@gmail.com](mailto:jesseemana@gmail.com)
-* 🧠  I'm learning React Natiive
 * 🤝  I'm open to collaborating on MERN stack projects